 Learn more: How to build a Custom Business App in 3 Easy

 A database application is developed with the primary focus of entering, centrally storing, and retrieving information.
 Managing data accumulated from multiple sources becomes time-consuming and tedious as businesses expand.

 With database applications, users can define custom roles, relate data from diverse systems, launch business-specific workflows, and allow user-based authorizations.

 Enterprise application development is a collaborative method of building customized applications for large enterprises to meet their complex business needs.
 This approach helps automate specific functionalities and processes, allowing users to perform their tasks quickly.

 These enterprise low-code applications are created by analyzing and incorporating the end user's needs, enabling businesses to scale and perform their operations hassle-free.

 Learn more: App development platform for Enterprise.

-Web app development
+5. Web application development

 Web apps are websites that function like mobile apps.
 Users don't need to download a separate app, just a web browser.
-Among the types of apps, web app development is the cheapest and easiest to develop.
+Among the types of apps, web application development is the cheapest and easiest to develop.
 The downside is that they are also the worst in UX, as they tend to be slower, have less intuitive UI design, and interact less with other device features.
 Web apps are not featured in app stores, so there’s low market visibility.
-But creating a web application is easy.
+However, creating a web application is easy.